debapps/CloudNote-BackEnd/README.md

 -   **/api/auth/signup:** Adds a new user into the database.
 Method: _POST_.
 -   **/api/auth/login:** Enables login of a user with email and password as input request data.
 Method: _POST_.
--   **/api/auth/userdetails:** Fetches the user details from the Authorization bearer token.
-Method: _GET_.

 ### Note Routes (CRUD operations)